 Faculty turnover, new challenges, mycotoxin research

-Further changes in the department arise from growth and maturing of Minnesota’s own agricultural sector and urban areas.
-There is expansion of the vegetable processing in southern Minnesota and sugarbeet processing in the northwest’s Red River Valley.
-There is increased use of new commercial fungicides on many crops including cereals and for wild rice and tree diseases.
+Further changes in the Department arise from growth and maturing of Minnesota’s own agricultural sector and urban areas.
+There is expansion of the vegetable processing in southern Minnesota and in sugarbeet processing in the northwest’s Red River Valley.
+There is increased use of new commercial fungicides on many crops including cereals, for wild rice, and tree diseases.